jvanstraten/fletcher_streams/README.md

-The remainder of this document consists of a definitions section for disambiguating the nomenclature used, followed by the specifications for the three layers of the complete OpenTide specification.
+The remainder of this document consists of a definitions section for disambiguating the nomenclature used, followed by the specifications for the three layers of the complete Tydi specification.
 These layers are the physical layer, the primitive layer, and the logical layer.
 The physical layer describes the signals that comprise a single stream on a similar level to the AXI4-stream specification.
 The primitive layer builds on this by specifying how